COVID-19 pandemic in Hungary: Rule by decree

 On 30 March 2020, the National Assembly passed an act 137–53 that made the state of emergency indefinite and allowed Prime Minister Orbán to rule by decree during it.
 During the state of emergency, by-elections and national and local referendums must be postponed until after the conclusion of the state of emergency, and deliberate bodies of a local governments and national minority self-governments cannot be dissolved.
 The act also makes the deliberate distribution of misleading information that obstructs responses to the pandemic punishable by up to five years in prison, and breaking quarantine punishable by up to three.

 The bill faced opposition for containing indefinite restrictions on these powers, as well as concerns over the possibility that the "fake news" prohibition in the bill could be abused for censorship of dissenting opinions towards the government's response.
+The Washington Post declared "Coronavirus kills its first democracy" after the legislation was passed.
 On 31 March 2020, liberal members of European parliament voiced concerns that the bill was incompatible with belonging to the European Union.
 Without mentioning Hungary, European Commission president Ursula von der Leyen advised that measures for controlling the pandemic should be "limited to what is necessary and strictly proportionate", and "not at the expense of our fundamental principles and values as set out in the treaties".

 On 1 April 2020, a joint statement was issued by 13 EU member states, stating that they were "deeply concerned" about emergency initiatives violating democracy, fundamental rights, and the rule of law.
 The statement did not explicitly refer to Hungary; the country joined the statement the following day.
 On 30 April 2020, Orban's chief of staff Gergely Gulyás announced that Hungarian schools would remain closed until the end of May 2020, and events with more than 500 participants were banned until 15 August 2020.

 The National Assembly abolished the state of emergency on 16 June 2020.